elpython/elpython-meta/README.md

-By defining EL Python as a separate project from CPython, we'd be able to make it clear that we *don't* consider it reasonable to ask volunteer community contributors to invest their personal time in meeting the needs of large enterprise organisations, but we *do* consider it reasonable for commercial Python redistributors to invest in providing a CPython variant that promises:
+By defining EL Python as a separate project from CPython, we'd be able to make it clear that we *don't* consider it reasonable to ask volunteer community contributors to invest their personal time in meeting the needs of large enterprise organisations, but we *do* consider it reasonable for commercial Python redistributors and other organisations using Python to invest in providing a CPython variant that promises:

 - near zero churn-related compatibility breaks in maintenance releases
 - the availability of selected new features from later language versions without requiring